Connor-F/atmega8-ds3231-library/README.md

 The DS3231 should be initialised with data on first use, then the other functions such as setting alarms can be used.

+The `example_program.c` file is an example program for setting data and alarms on the DS3231.

 ###Initialising the DS3231

 1. Before any DS3231 functions are used a call to `initDS3231();` must be made which sets up the `I2C` bus and resets necessary values